U.S. arrests four more suspects in plot to kill Haitian President Moise | Law-Order

 Three of the new defendants - Antonio "Tony" Intriago, owner of Counter Terrorist Unit Security, or CTU; Arcangel Pretel Ortiz, operator of the affiliated CTU Federal Academy LLC; and Walter Veintemilla, head of Miramar-based Worldwide Capital Lending Group - are accused of supporting a conspiracy to kidnap or kill the president of Haiti, U.S. authorities said in a briefing.
 The fourth defendant, Frederick Bergmann, is accused of conspiring to smuggle ballistic vests for former Colombian soldiers who allegedly carried out the fatal shooting of Moise, officials added.

-Eleven individuals are now in U.S. custody in connection with the murder, according to the Justice Department.
+Eleven individuals are now in U.S. custody and charged by a South Florida grand jury in connection with the murder, according to the Justice Department.
 Three of the new defendants - Antonio "Tony" Intriago, owner of Counter Terrorist Unit Security, or CTU; Arcangel Pretel Ortiz, operator of the affiliated CTU Federal Academy LLC; and Walter Veintemilla, head of Miramar-based Worldwide Capital Lending Group - are accused of supporting a conspiracy to kidnap or kill the president of Haiti, U.S. authorities said in a briefing.

 The fourth defendant, Frederick Bergmann, is accused of conspiring to smuggle ballistic vests for former Colombian soldiers who allegedly carried out the fatal shooting of Moise, officials added.
 Their investigation focuses on weapons, ballistic vests and financing used in the deadly plot.